 Before searching for a new mattress, set a budget based on what you can afford and the type of mattress you prefer.
 Mattress price ranges between $500 to over $2000— the average price for a quality queen size mattress is around $1500.

 Bed in a box brands are a great way of finding a quality mattress to fit your budget.
 By cutting out the middleman, online mattress companies can offer high-quality materials at a lower cost.
 Plus, since the mattress is purchased online without the ability to try it beforehand, online companies provide their customers with extensive sleep trials.

 Other ways of staying cool include using cooling bed sheets and pillows.
 Both of these bedding accessories may cause you to overheat at night— it won’t matter if you buy a plant-based foam mattress if you have heavy sheets or a heat-retaining pillow.
 Changing your bedding to encourage more airflow can keep you cool and improve sleep quality.

 Choosing bed sheets made of natural fibers like cotton, linen, wool, and bamboo viscose allow for better cooling because natural fibers offer better breathability than synthetic material.
 Natural fibers wick away moisture and regulate body temperature, making them ideal for year-round use.

 A pillow to cradle the head and neck and encourage healthy spinal alignment may improve your sleep quality, but a pillow that traps heat will not.
 The right type of pillow creates cooler sleep with fewer disruptions.
-A good cooling pillow contains buckwheat, down, down alternative, feathers, latex, gel or plant-based memory foam, or natural fibers like cotton and wool.
+A good cooling pillow contains buckwheat, down, down alternative, feathers, latex, gel, a memory foam pillow made with plant-based oils, or natural fibers like cotton and wool.

 Sleep Trials, Warranties, and Return Policies